dedeibel/list-events-caldav4j-example-clojure/README.md

 ## Dependencies: ##

-*caldav4j 0.8-SNAPSHOT*, best ist to install it on yourself
+*caldav4j 0.8-SNAPSHOT*, best is to install it on yourself

 https://code.google.com/p/caldav4j/source/checkout